January 2021 is Birth Defects Prevention Month

 Tip 3: Become up-to-date with all vaccines, including the flu shot.

-- Flu: You can get the flu shot before or during each pregnancy.
+Flu: You can get the flu shot before or during each pregnancy.
 Pregnant women with flu have an increased risk of serious problems for their pregnancy, including preterm birth.
+Getting a flu shot is the first and most important step in protecting against flu.
+The flu shot given during pregnancy has been shown to protect both mom and baby (for up to 6 months after delivery) from the flu.

 Tip 4: Before you get pregnant, try to reach a healthy weight.

-- Obesity increases the risk for several serious birth defects and other pregnancy complications.
-If you are underweight, overweight, or have obesity, talk with your healthcare provider about ways to reach and maintain a healthy weight before you get pregnant.
-Focus on a lifestyle that includes healthy eating and regular physical activity.
+Your weight may increase your risk for several serious birth defects and other pregnancy complications.
+If you are underweight, overweight, or obese, talk with your healthcare provider about ways to reach and maintain a healthy weight before you get pregnant.
+Eating healthy foods and being physically active are great ways to prepare for pregnancy.

 Tip 5: Boost your health by avoiding harmful substances during pregnancy, such as alcohol, tobacco, and other drugs.